Jean-Claude Van Damme: 1982–1988: Early works and breakthrough

-1989 to 1999: International stardom
+1989–1999: International stardom

-After the success of Bloodsport, Cannon Films offered Van Damme the lead in Delta Force 2, American Ninja 3 or Cyborg, a cyperpunk martial arts film directed by Albert Pyun.
-Van Damme chose Cyborg which premiered in 1989.
+After the success of Bloodsport, Cannon Films offered him the lead in Delta Force 2, American Ninja 3 or Cyborg, a cyberpunk martial arts film directed by Albert Pyun.
+He chose Cyborg which premiered in 1989.
 The film was a low budget box office success and led to two sequels, neither of which Van Damme appeared in.

 Cannon used Van Damme again in Kickboxer released that same year.
 It was highly successful, returning over $50 million on a $3-million budget.
 The film started the Kickboxer franchise.
-Van Damme did not appear in any of the film's four sequels, though he did return as a different character in the reboot series.
+He did not appear in any of the film's four sequels, though he did return as a different character in the reboot series.

-In 1990 Van Damme starred in Death Warrant, the first script credit for David S. Goyer.
+In 1990, he starred in Death Warrant, the first script credit for David S. Goyer.
 Also that year he starred in Lionheart.
 Lionheart was directed by Sheldon Lettich who had co-written Bloodsport, and said the film was "the first movie to demonstrate that Van Damme was more than just a flash-in-the-pan "Karate Guy" who would never rise above simplistic low-budget karate movies."
 It also featured rear nudity from Van Damme which Lettich says "became a very memorable moment for the ladies in the audience, and for the gay guys as well.
 Showing off his butt (clothed or unclothed) almost became a signature trademark of his after that."

 In 1991, Double Impact was released.
 Directed by Lettich, it features Van Damme in the dual role of Alex and Chad Wagner, estranged twin brothers fighting to avenge the deaths of their parents.
-Upon it’s opening it received mixed reviews.
-The Los Angeles Times said the film “delivers the goods”, while Variety didn’t like the plotline and predicted a flop.
-The film grossed $ 23,683,813 in it’s first 28 days.
+Upon its opening it received mixed reviews.
+The Los Angeles Times said the film "delivers the goods", while Variety didn't like the plotline and predicted a flop.
+The film grossed $23,683,813 in its first 28 days.
 It made a total of $30,102,717 in the US.
 Retrospective critics perceive it to be a fun action film, with good comical moments, and a good performance by Van Damme who plays two distinct characters.